Gheorghe Bibescu: Personal life

 Gheorghe Bibescu was married to Zoe Brâncoveanu, the last of the Brâncoveanu family, therefore inheriting all the titles and wealth.
 The marriage was unsuccessful, as Zoe became mentally ill.
 Bibescu entered into a conflict with the Orthodox Church, as he wanted to divorce Zoe.
-He eventually managed to obtain the divorce in 1845 and in September of the same year, he married Maria Văcărescu, in Focşani.
+He eventually managed to obtain the divorce in 1845 and in September of the same year, he married Maria Văcărescu, in Focșani.

 The Brâncoveanu patrimony passed on to Zoe and Gheorghe Bibescu's son, Grégoire Bibesco-Bassaraba (the father of Anna de Noailles).